jamesquinlan/Intro-Database-SQL/homework/ps1.md

 #### The WHERE clause

-The `WHERE` clause is a conditional that limits the number of records returned to ones that match the *condition*.
+The `WHERE` clause is a conditional that limits the number of records returned to ones that match a specified *condition*.
 The value of the condition is TRUE or FALSE.
+The `WHERE` clause limits or **filters** the number of records returned by the query.
 The general syntax is:

 ```SQL
 SELECT column(s)